UCLA Bruins: Rugby

 Founded in 1934, UCLA rugby is one of the historically great college rugby teams.
-UCLA won 3 national championships, and amassed a 362–46–2 record from 1966 to 1982, but the program lost its varsity status in 1982.
+UCLA has won 2 national championships, and amassed a 362–46–2 record from 1966 to 1982, but the program lost its varsity status in 1982.
 The Bruins play Division 1 college rugby in the PAC Rugby Conference.
 The Bruins are led by head coach Scott Stewart, who formerly played international rugby for Canada.
-The team plays its home games at North Athletic Field.
+The team plays its home games at the Wallis Annenberg Stadium.

-UCLA rugby has been steadily improving in recent years.
+James Schaeffer introduced the original team in 1934, which was eventually revived post-WWII through Norm Padgett and his tireless hustling and fraternity walks.
+In 1958, Padgett's former Captain, Ged Gardner, assumed the Coaching role from until 1965.
+Gardner built membership, interest and skill to which Coach Dennis Storer added his own unique style.
+Dennis Storer remained Head Coach from 1966 - 1982, when the program operated as a Varsity Sport, winning a national title in 1972 and then another in 1975.
+Rugby was dropped as a varsity sport shortly after by the Athletics department.
+Storer subsequently resumed the role from 1987 to 1989 after the program was downgraded to Club Status.
+During his tenure, Storer guided the program to 2 Monterey National Championship Titles, numerous Southern California Titles, 2 national championship titles, and produced 14 US Eagles with himself being named the first ever USA Eagles Coach.

+In the summer of 2003, a dedicated Alumni group headed by Coach Storer, launched an effort to return Bruin Rugby to its former prowess as the program had not reached the National Playoffs since the 1980's, was relegated to Club Status, and suffered from a lack of experienced and committed leadership.
+This initiative led to the hiring Head Coach Scott Stewart, a former Canadian International with 64 caps and 5 World Cup appearances.
+Since that time, the Bruins have progressed rapidly and have become a consistently top-ranked program in both XV's and 7's rugby and a regular contender to win a National Championship in both codes.

 UCLA finished the 2010–11 season ranked 25th in the country.
 In the 2011–12 season UCLA placed second in the Pacific Conference, reached the quarterfinals of the 2012 men's national playoffs, and finished the season ranked 11th in the nation.
 During the 2012–13 season, UCLA finished second in the PAC conference, highlighted by a 50–38 win over 6th-ranked Utah, which propelled UCLA into a top-10 position in the national rankings.
 UCLA – along with fellow PAC schools Cal and Utah – was one of the original eight teams to form the Varsity Cup, which began play in 2013.
 UCLA reached the quarterfinals of the 2015 Varsity Cup, before losing to eventual champions BYU.